MineWitherMC/trinium2/Lua_API.md

 * `height_d` - integer, processed distance to the bottom from controller.
 * `height_u` - integer, processed distance to the top from controller.
 * `map` - parsed node list in format `{x = dx, y = dy, z = dz, name = name}`.
-	* `dx` is an integer and represents sideward shift.
+	* `dx` is an integer and represents shift to the right or left.
 	* `dx` is negative if node is at the left of controller.
 	* `dy` is an integer and represents vertical shift.
 	* `dy` is negative if node is below the controller.